Published in January 2022, last update on April 22, 2022

 In October 2017, the first eHealth hackathon was organized in Romania, and the winner was MedNet, an eHealth project based on Blockchain, aiming to protect patients’ personal data.

-In February 2021 the online Blockathon will be organized, focused on engaging bright minds from the Blockchain & startup communities to contribute to the digitalization of processes in the public sector.
-The hackathon is organized by Cluj Startups & Spherik Accelerator and powered by B-hub for Europe, a project funded by the European Commission, through Horizon2020, under the Startup Europe umbrella.
+In February 2021 the online Blockathon took place, focused on engaging bright minds from the Blockchain & startup communities to contribute to the digitalization of processes in the public sector.
+The hackathon was organized by Cluj Startups & Spherik Accelerator and powered by B-hub for Europe, a project funded by the European Commission, through Horizon2020, under the Startup Europe umbrella.

 Netopia mobilPay integrated mobile payments using Bitcoin in 2014.